mdsol/mauth-client-dotnet/README.md

 ##### Is there an ASP.NET Core support?

-Currently we do not support the ASP.NET Core applications, but we built this framework with extensibility in mind, so in the near future there is a possibility that we will add a new package with the ASP.NET Core support.
+Yes, we support .NET Core with netstandard1.6.1.

 ##### What Cryptographic provider is used for the encryption/decryption?